pressbooks/docs/_pages/installation.md

     *   `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/tmp`
     *   `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/graph_cache`
 *   For MOBI export install [KindleGen][12] 2.9
-*   For EPUB validation install [EpubCheck][13] 4.0
+*   For EPUB validation install [EpubCheck][13] 4.0.2
-*   For XML validation install [xmllint][14] 20800
+*   For XML validation install [xmllint][14] 20903
 *   For ODT export install [Saxon-HE][15] 9.7.0-10
-*   Certain Linux installations do not ship with the `php5-xsl` library enabled by default.
-If you attempt to export an ePub and get a either a white screen with minimal text, or a "Fatal error: Class 'XSLTProcessor' not found" error, you may need to run a command like `apt-get install php5-xsl`.
+*   Certain Linux installations do not ship with the `php-xsl` library enabled by default.
+If you attempt to export an ePub and get a either a white screen with minimal text, or a "Fatal error: Class 'XSLTProcessor' not found" error, you may need to run a command like `apt install php-xsl`.

 Unlisted versions are not supported.
 Upgrade/downgrade accordingly.